 As would be expected of a finance centre, there is a highly sophisticated telecommunications system which is fully digital, resulting in first class international communications.

 Gibraltar is now a major finance centre, which has developed against a background of political stability and administrative and legal systems derived from English models.
 The absence of any exchange control restrictions, together with tax exemptions and concessions for certain categories of companies, non-resident individuals who do not work in Gibraltar, and trusts administered for non-residents, has created many opportunities for offshore investors and led to substantial growth in financial sector services.
 This has been augmented by the investor protection legislation which is enforced by the Financial Services Commission, and Gibraltar is without doubt one of the most tightly regulated finance centres anywhere, providing users of its services with credible assurances of probity and professional excellence.

-Gibraltar has significant attractions to offer as a base for establishing a company.
-Apart from the fact that it offers a tax free/low tax environment in which investment income can accumulate, it has the added advantage of being within the EU.
-As a result, Insurance, Banking and Investment services can be passported directly into the other Member States.
+Gibraltar has significant attractions to offer as a base for establishing a company, one of wich is the fact that it offers a tax free/low tax environment in which investment income can accumulate.
+Post Brexit, Gibrlatar finiancial services firms are able to passport their services to the UK market.

 PwC can provide a wide range of services to the Gibraltar company.
 These range from incorporation and registration to the provision of administrative services as well as audit services and tax advice.